mHealth-UPenn/ditti-research-dashboard/functions/secret_rotator/README.md

 # Flask Secret Key Rotator

-A serverless AWS Lambda function that automatically rotates Flask secret keys using AWS Secrets Manager's rotation framework.
-This function ensures Flask applications maintain security by regularly generating new secret keys, testing them through application health checks, and updating the application configuration without downtime.
-It integrates seamlessly with CloudFormation deployments and provides comprehensive logging for monitoring and troubleshooting.

-## Overview

 The Flask Secret Key Rotator Lambda function serves as an AWS Secrets Manager rotation function that:

 - **Automates Secret Rotation**: Automatically generates and rotates Flask secret keys on a configurable schedule